tylerCaineRhodes/TylerCarousel/README.md

-# TylerCarousel
+# Wowes Carousel
-Tylercarousel dynamically renders a scrollable list of related products for a searched item.
-A second carousel may list previously viewed items.
+Wowes Carousel dynamically renders a scrollable list of related World of Warcraft themed products for a searched item.
+A second carousel component lists previously viewed items.

 npm install